Deconvolution of arbitrary distribution functions and densities: Introduction

-obtainable from (\ref{additFiVcF}), if $\Phi_\varepsilon \neq 0$, can be conceived as the limit of a geometric series.
-However, since generally \textit{not} even $\abs{1-\Phi_\varepsilon}<1$, in order to draw this parallel, use of a convergence generating means is inevitable.
-For that purpose, in \S\ref{SecSymDecProb}, we multiply the above quotient by a symmetrizing factor.
-Our technique works without loss of generality, because the product of an arbitrary c.f. with its complex conjugate again establishes a c.f., that is associated with a symmetric distribution and particularly non-negative.
-Eventually, a geometric series expansion is introduced for the ratio of two c.fs., of which the denominator has its values in the unit interval.
-By truncation, this expansion gives rise to a new function in the domain of signed d.fs., what we call the \textit{deconvolution function}.
-It exists for arbitrary d.fs. $F_X$ and $F_\varepsilon$.
-In some cases, it is even absolutely continuous with respect to the Lebesgue measure.
-Basic properties of the deconvolution function are reviewed in \S\ref{SubSecDekma}.
-A representation as a Fourier integral is introduced in \S\ref{SecFourierIntDecFct}.
-With the aid of the latter, in \S\ref{ChConvDecFct}, convergence is discussed, as the truncation index grows to infinity.
-As a consequence thereof, the deconvolution function represents an approximation of the target d.f. $F_X$ and thus eventually facilitates the plug-in estimation of $F_X$, and also of the possibly existing density $f_X$.
+It shows that $\Phi_\chi(t)$ is uniquely determined for all $t \in \R$, only if $\Phi_\mu(t) \neq 0$, for Lebesgue almost every $t\in \R$.
+Then, the above representation holds Lebesgue almost everywhere and elsewhere by continuity.
+Furthermore, through inversion of $\Phi_\chi$, one readily returns to $F_\chi$.
+This approach becomes infeasible if there exists $(t_1,t_2)\subset\R$ with $\Phi_\mu(t)=0$ for any $t \in (t_1, t_2)$.
+In this event, $\Phi_\chi(t)$ is indeterminable, for all $t \in (t_1, t_2)$, and hence $F_\chi$ is eventually unidentifiable.
+Closely related to this problem is the unboundedness of the inverse operator, when considering convolution on function spaces.
+For that reason, in operator theory, according to \cite{Hadamard1902}, deconvolution is considered an ill-posed inverse problem. \\ The aim of this text consists in establishing an alternative to the ordinary Fourier inversion formula for the recovery of $F_\chi$ from its convolution transform $F_{\chi\ast\mu}$.
+Our focus lies in fact on d.fs., as these exist without loss of ge\-ne\-rality.
+Starting point of our approach is the observation that the right hand side of the identity (\ref{nastyquotient}) represents the limit of a geometric series, whenever $\abs{1-\Phi_\mu(t)}<1$.
+Yet, as this is rarely the case, after a short discussion of preliminaries in \S\ref{SecNotNPrel}, we invoke a symmetrizing and thereby convergence generating factor in \S\ref{SecSymDecProb}.
+The existence of such a factor relies on the principle that the product of an arbitrary c.f. with its complex conjugate again establishes a c.f., that is associated with a symmetric distribution and particularly non-negative.
+As a result of our symmetrization, we arrive at a transformed convolution equation, which eventually facilitates the desired geometric series expansion in the Fourier domain.
+By truncation of this expansion, a novel signed d.f. is established, the so-called deconvolution function.
+Basic properties of the deconvolution function are reviewed in \S\ref{SubSecDekma}, like absolute continuity with respect to the Lebesgue measure in some cases.
+Representations as Fourier integrals are introduced in \S\ref{SecFourierIntDecFct}, with the aid of which, in \S\ref{ChConvDecFct}, convergence is discussed, as the truncation index grows to infinity.
+As a consequence thereof, the deconvolution function and its derivative represent appro\-xi\-ma\-tions for the target d.f. $F_\chi$ and for the possibly existing density $f_\chi$.
 The article is concluded by \S\ref{SubSummary} with a summary and an outlook on future results.
+Several figures throughout the text illustrate the performance of the newfound functions.

-\section{Notation and Preliminaries}
+\section{Notation and preliminaries}